Austin Business Woman Redesign

 User Survey:

-100% of users want to support their local economy but find it difficult to do so while shopping online.
+• Local support: 100% want to support local businesses, but find it hard when shopping online

 Google Analytics: